learning-zone/javascript-basics/README.md

 The event loop is a single-threaded loop that monitors the call stack and checks if there is any work to be done in the task queue.
 If the call stack is empty and there are callback functions in the task queue, a function is dequeued and pushed onto the call stack to be executed.

-If you haven't already checked out Philip Robert's [talk on the Event Loop](https://2014.jsconf.eu/speakers/philip-roberts-what-the-heck-is-the-event-loop-anyway.html), you should.
+If you haven\'t already checked out Philip Robert's [talk on the Event Loop](https://2014.jsconf.eu/speakers/philip-roberts-what-the-heck-is-the-event-loop-anyway.html), you should.
 It is one of the most viewed videos on JavaScript.

 <div align="right">
     <b><a href="#">↥ back to top</a></b>